Journeyman reliever makes Angels after accomplishing feat not seen in 43 years

 Parker’s streak is just one sign of his dominance this spring.
 Overall, he was lights out, allowing just one earned run over 11 1/3 innings to go along with two walks and 21 strikeouts.
 That’s a stretch typically reserved for the Dellin Betances’ and Andrew Miller’s of the baseball world.

 Of course, Parker still has a long, long way to go before he’ll be mentioned in their category again.
 In fact, until Saturday’s announcement, he was being mentioned alongside fellow journeyman Austin Adams & Kirby Yates as they battled for that last roster spot.
-Still, it’s pretty cool to see a pitcher who even two weeks ago didn’t know when his big league opportunity would come, go out there and take it with a stretch of absolute brilliance.
+Still, it’s pretty cool to see a pitcher who even two weeks ago didn’t know when his big league opportunity would come go out there and take it with a stretch of absolute brilliance.

 More MLB coverage from Yahoo Sports: